-Water and sewage companies have responsibilities around flood risk management including response to flood incidents involving their assets, maintaining a register of properties at risk of flooding due to hydraulic overload from sewers, maintaining and operating public sewers to effectively drain areas, undertake capacity improvements and have a duty for adoption of private sewers.
+Water and sewage companies have responsibilities around flood risk management including response to flood incidents involving their assets, maintaining and operating public sewers to effectively drain areas and to undertake capacity improvements.
+In relation to Table 1.2, it should be noted that not all reservoirs in the borough are the responsibility of UU; some reservoirs are owned by the council and others are in private ownership.